danlobo1999/csi5180-intent-classification/README.md

 ## <a name="Installation">**2.
 Installation**</a>
-Provide detailed instructions on how to install the project and its dependencies, including any required packages or libraries.
+### TODO: Provide detailed instructions on how to install the project and its dependencies, including any required packages or libraries.

 ## <a name="Usage">**3.
 Usage**</a>
-Explain how to run the project, provide sample input/output, and describe any required command line arguments or configuration settings.
+### TODO: Explain how to run the project, provide sample input/output, and describe any required command line arguments or configuration settings.

 ## <a name="Models and Approaches">**4.
 Models and Approaches**</a>
-Describe each model and approach implemented in this project:
+### TODO: Describe each model and approach implemented in this project:

-Baseline BERT (Original Data)
+1. Baseline BERT (Original Data)
-Baseline BERT (Augmented Data)
+2. Baseline BERT (Augmented Data)
-BERT In-Scope (Original Data)
+3. BERT In-Scope (Original Data)
-Clustering (Original Data)
+4. Clustering (Original Data)
-Clustering (Augmented Data)
+5. Clustering (Augmented Data)
-Combined Approach
+6. Combined Approach
-RoBERTa (Original Data)
+7. RoBERTa (Original Data)
-RoBERTa (Augmented Data)
+8. RoBERTa (Augmented Data)

 ## <a name="Datasets">**5.
 Datasets**</a>
-Provide information about the datasets used in this project:
+### TODO: Provide information about the datasets used in this project:

-Original Dataset: Briefly describe the original dataset and its source.
+1. Original Dataset: Briefly describe the original dataset and its source.
-Augmented Dataset: Explain the augmentation process and its purpose.
+2. Augmented Dataset: Explain the augmentation process and its purpose.
-Generated Queries: Describe the purpose of generated queries and how they were created.
+3. Generated Queries: Describe the purpose of generated queries and how they were created.

 ## <a name="Evaluation">**6.
 Evaluation**</a>
-Explain the evaluation methodology used for comparing the performance of different models and approaches.
+### TODO: Explain the evaluation methodology used for comparing the performance of different models and approaches.

 ## <a name="References">**7.
 References**</a>
-Provide credits for any external resources, repositories, or research papers used in this project.
+### TODO: Provide credits for any external resources, repositories, or research papers used in this project.